lauralwd/azolla_phd_thesis/source/22_appendix_1_BKO.md

 Uit een anoniemme exit enquête:
 _`Laura's lectures were very clear, but some of the guest lecturerers went a bit too fast.
 This made some lectures difficult to understand, especially when you are not really familiar with the topic.`_

-Vooraf:
 ![Pre-cursus enquête resultaat op de vraag: "I\'m confident proposing a bioinformatics experiment during an internship or course to address a specific biological question.
 (Doesn\'t matter if you can do it, as long as you know if it would work or not)".
 28 studenten hebben deze vraag beantwoord.
 Afgenomen na de IntroBioinfo cursus in oktober 2021.](source/figures/bko-9.png){#fig:fig_bko-9}

-Achteraf:
 ![[Exit enquête resultaat op de vraag: "I\'m confident proposing a bioinformatics experiment during an internship or course to address a specific biological question.
 (Doesn\'t matter if you can do it, as long as you know if it would work or not)".
 16 studenten hebben deze vraag beantwoord.
 Afgenomen na de IntroBioinfo cursus in oktober 2021.](source/figures/bko-10.png){#fig:fig_bko-10}

 Deze toename was voor mij een teken dat ik goed op weg was met deze cursus en een duidelijk signaal dat dit leerdoel behaald werd.

-## # Organisatorische kwaliteiten
+### Organisatorische kwaliteiten
 Communicatie met studenten, verwachtingenmanagement en aansluiting bij voorkennis zijn heel belangrijk om een cursus tot zijn recht te laten komen.
 In mijn bijdragen aan verschillende cursussen in de biologie bachelor zag ik zowel geslaagde als niet geslaagde voorbeelden van deze drie organisatorische handelingen.
 Om de juiste verwachtingen te creëren licht ik de studenten ruim van te voren in over de onderwijsvormen, vereisten en examinering van mijn cursus (+@fig:fig_bko-12).
 Eerst schriftelijk via een complete en duidelijke e-mail, daarna aan het begin van de IntroBioinfo cursus met een start-college.